 – The students improved their communicative skills by chatting with each other and they made friends with peers from four different countries.

-– They prepared and performed publically the “ Escape school ” play .
-Working in 3 groups (drama, music and art).
+– They prepared and performed publicly the Stand Up Drama – “In the Kurpian Chamber” .
+Working in 3 groups (drama, music/dance and art).

 – The representatives of the participating schools shared the customs of their countries with the others.

-– The participants developed their ICT skills by preparing their school Movie Maker and PowerPoint presentations as well as sharing their work and pictures using Google Docs and Photos.
+– The participants developed their ICT skills by using translation Apps and preparing their school Movie Maker and PowerPoint presentations as well as sharing their work and pictures using Google Docs and Photos.

 – The hosting school teachers and staff were very helpful, the kitchen staff cooked lunches and prepared second breakfast and snacks for the guests.

-– A very good cooperation between the teachers of the hosting school, together with the guests, proved itself by the wonderful final products.
+– A very good cooperation between the teachers of the hosting school, together with the guests, proved itself again by the wonderful final products.

 – Each participating school presented itself and their country by showing a Movie Maker and PowerPoint presentation, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.